 Software

-A lot of my research involves scientific programming, for which I use Python, Stan, Julia and C/C++.
-While the documentation is sparse in some places, I always welcome issues and pull requests on GitHub and can be contacted for any questions.
+I always welcome questions, issues and pull requests.
 All my code is intended to be freely used by others and is currently maintained.
-Apart from the code linked in the above list of publications, I have worked on the following standalone project:
+Apart from code the code linked in the above papers, I have written two Julia packages:

 FiniteStateProjection.jl